Feb 7, 2019

 Borrower will thus start with high CR fee that can be 30% or even higher, but then know that high OTP score WILL get this down.
 This will still help build up funds to handle defaults but will not result in a punishing load on all borrowers, all the time.

-Daniel Malului, Fitri Fauziyah, Martin Gachie, Christian Golo, Dauda Moro, Kusi Obodum, Joost, Peggy Rose Appiah, Mercy Cheptoo, Beatrice Mirekua, Maggie and Morwenna, Sean Sullivan, Ahmednoor Ibrahim, Purity Gacheru, Samuel Quainoo, Chinonso Ugwuegbu, Wesley Yegon and Bonsu George like this.
+AuAuStikkelsbaer, Daniel Malului, Fitri Fauziyah, Martin Gachie, Christian Golo, Dauda Moro, Kusi Obodum, Joost, Peggy Rose Appiah, Mercy Cheptoo, Beatrice Mirekua, Maggie and Morwenna, Sean Sullivan, Ahmednoor Ibrahim, Purity Gacheru, Samuel Quainoo, Chinonso Ugwuegbu, Wesley Yegon, Bonsu George and Evelyne Kabundi like this.

 Maggie and Morwenna